War rumours bewilder Moldova's pro-Russian separatist enclave | Headlines

 War rumours bewilder Moldova's pro-Russian separatist enclave

-"Of course we're afraid," said pensioner Galina Martalog, walking across a long bridge over the Dniestr River to her home in Transdniestria, a pro-Russian breakaway sliver of Moldova along the border with Ukraine.
+"Of course we're afraid," said pensioner Marina Martalog, walking across a long bridge over the Dniestr River to her home in Transdniestria, a pro-Russian breakaway sliver of Moldova along the border with Ukraine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)